Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Pros

-• Onboard music storage means you can run without your phone, music plays from watch via Bluetooth headphones
+• Onboard music storage means you can leave your phone at home on runs

-• Spotify, Amazon Music, and Deezer offline playlist support
+• Spotify, Amazon Music, and Deezer offline playlists all supported

 • 42mm case fits smaller wrists better than 47mm flagships

-• Advanced training dynamics including running power, ground contact, vertical oscillation
+• Advanced training dynamics: running power, ground contact, vertical oscillation

 Cons